microconfig/microconfig/README.md

     #include timeout-settings
 ```

 But what if you want some services to be configured with long timeout?
-Instead of env you can use profile name in filename:
+Instead of env you can use profile name in the filename:
 ```
 timeout-settings
 └───application.properties